TheCrazy8/PharloomUnitedWebMap/README.md

 The calibration drawer accepts imports as either the plain region array or an object shaped like `{ "regions": [...] }`.
 This makes it easy to share presets between collaborators.

 ## Deploying
+Note: it cannot deploy at school, so be patient and wait for me to be home

 The site is a standard VitePress project: